Lately, you’ve been dreaming of having your own suckermouth pleco, but don’t really want to look after a 2 feet long

 They will greatly appreciate smooth stones or wood under a current for their chill spots.

-They like to have hiding places, as they are not fond of others’ attention during daytime.
+They like to have hiding places, as they are not fond of others’ attention during the daytime.

 The minimum tank size for a single of these plecos is 20 gallons (the Long tank version is better), but as this hobby goes, it’s always better to scale up the minimum requirements.

 A fully grown 7-inch specimen of Rubber pleco should be relocated to a 75 or a 100-gallon tank.

 The difficulty in breeding these fish stems from the lack of sufficient water current in home aquariums.